 - Prospective students can apply any semester for the Pre-Nursing program.
 Pre-Nursing accepts students for fall, spring, or summer terms.

-- Application for the core-nursing programs occurs twice a year: January and June.
-A HESI Entrance exam is required as part of the core-Nursing application.
-Dates and times for the HESI exam will be listed on the core application once those application windows open.
+- Application for the core-nursing programs occurs twice a year: March and September with continuous application being review monthly based on seat availability in the cohort (See How to Apply or attend a Nursing Information Session for more details).
+A TEAS Entrance exam is required as part of the core-Nursing application.
+Dates and times for the TEAS exam are listed on the Entrance Exam page.

-- Interested students must first apply to SCC to become a Pre-Nursing student.
+Interested students must first apply to SCC to become a Pre-Nursing student.
 When qualified, students may later apply to the core-nursing program.
 For more information on the core-nursing application process, go to the "how to apply" webpage.
-Core-Nursing applications are only available in January and June.

-- Application to the core-Nursing program is based on the results of the required HESI Entrance exam.
+Application to the core-Nursing program is based on the results of the required TEAS Entrance exam.
 In the event of a tie-break situation, "nursing" GPA will then be used.